 Table F.6.1 below provides a count of the services provided for SUD services for the baseline years of 2018-19 and the demonstration year of 2020.
-Based upon the number of medical claims paid, the costs across all reported demonstrated-related health services have increased.
+Based upon the number of medical claims paid, the costs across all reported demonstrated-related health services are estimated to have increased.
 While the analyzed data are only for the first year of the demonstration, this interpretation is subject to the complications associated with the COVID-19 pandemic, including the fact that the number of persons with SUD in Kentucky dramatically increased from 2018 through 2020.
+This fact also leads to an expectation of increased expenditures.